Level 2 History

 Our external topic focuses on the national revolution of the Vietnamese as they struggled against the might of the United States during the Vietnam War.
 The topic continues to explore the ideas of unity and independence against Western foreign occupation.

 History is a University-approved subject and can get you the credits you need to meet UE literacy reading and writing requirements.
 You do not need to be an expert reader or writer, but you must be willing to challenge yourself by engaging with academic texts and understand that developing academic writing will be a major component of the course.

 Students will focus on protest in History with a focus on Parihaka and the Mau Movement.
 The topic will be internally assessed using History Achievement Standard 2.1 - Carry out an inquiry of an historical event or place that is of significance to New Zealanders.

 Students will examine the Dawn Raids, taking a specific focus on their causes, perspectives on this History and on the significance of these events to New Zealanders today.
 The topic will be Internally assessed using

 History 2.4 - Interpret different perspectives of people in an historical event that is of significance to New Zealanders.

 Students will begin the external topic.
 The class focus on the Vietnam War and students examine this History while gradually building an essay that will be written in the external exams.
-Students are assessed on the Vietnam topic using the External Assessment History 2.5 - Examine causes and consequences of a significant historical event.
-Students will also prepare for the Resource Interpretation External Assessment History 2.3 - Examine sources of an historical event that is of significance to New Zealanders.
+Students are assessed on the Vietnam topic through both an Internal assessment (History 2.2 - Examine a historical event of significance to New Zealanders) and an External Assessment (History 2.5 - Examine causes and consequences of a significant historical event).
+Students will also prepare for the Resource Interpretation External Assessment History 2.3 - Examine sources of a historical event that is of significance to New Zealanders.
 Practice exams will be held late in this term.